 Note: It’s very important with all adjustable standing desks to fully tighten all hardware.
 If there is hardware that is not completely tight the movement experienced when extended to standing height will be exaggerated.

 True.
 The height range with the leveler glides and various thicknesses of tops was accurate.

 False.
 I was able to average 1.32” per second over 10 cycles with a 50 lbs. desk top attached.
 This is consistent with other JieCang desks that we have tested.

 Noise Level: 50 Decibels While in Motion

-I found this reading to be accurate.
+False.
+I found this reading to be close, but I averaged 59 decibels.
 While it is noticeable in a quiet room, it isn’t an annoyance and wouldn’t be an issue for most people.